This post's overview:

 After three years, it’s still hard to save money.
 Although both of us had pay rises, the higher the salary, the higher the spending.
 Imagine that yours and your partner’s combined yearly income is £100000 (imagine both of you make £50K).
 In total, you bring home around £6K per month after taxes.

-Rent is very expensive, so imagine paying £1800 for a 1-bedroom flat including all the bills (council tax, electricity etc.).
-Then, another £300 per month you both spend on lunches and another £300 you spend on transport.
+Rent is very expensive, so imagine paying £2000 for a 1-bedroom flat including all the bills (council tax, electricity etc.).
+Then, another £200 per month you both spend on lunches and another £300 you spend on transport.
 With groceries and other costs, you will end up spending £3000 per month just on basic necessities.
 If you add restaurants, travel and clothes, you could easily spend all that money.
 But realistically, you can save around £1500 every month.
-You would need 50 months to save 75K for a deposit – that’s over 4 years.
+You would need 50 months to save £75K for a deposit for a house or a flat – that’s over 4 years.

 As with any large capital, London can be pretty unsafe.
 Unfortunately, if your income is low, you will probably end up renting in an up and coming or even a bad area.
 Otherwise, you would need to share with multiple flatmates.
 Some areas of London are just not great.
 They have problems with violence, vandalism, burglaries, drugs and even trash collection.
 You won’t be able to find many good shops in the area and some of your neighbours might be involved in criminal activities.
 You will hear police sirens all night long, and if you dress nicely and wear brands, you will definitely stand out.
 But you wouldn’t want to stand out.